nishantwrp/codefest-app/README.md

 ### Development

-- First, ensure that Node.Js and NPM are installed on your system.
+- First, ensure Node.Js and NPM are installed on your system.
 - Use `npm install` to install all the dependencies.
 - For development server with hot-reload, use `npm run watch`.